fmipython/pygrader/README.md

 # PythonProjectGrader

-A grader for Python projects
+A grader for Python projects, used in the ["Programming with Python"](https://github.com/fmipython) course at Sofia University "St. Kliment Ohridski", Faculty of Mathematics and Informatics.

 Automatically grader Python projects based on a set of checks.
 Current supported set of checks are: